cnorling/norling.io/content/post/git-rebase/index.md

 ```

 If everything worked, the commit should be edited with a new SHA.
 You can run `git log --oneline` to validate its modification.

+If you have any questions about this article, or if you have suggestions for changes please email me@norling.io